praveen-me/praveen-me/src/pages/posts/an-introduction-to-generators.md

 const arr = [...it] ??
 ```
-Will be an empty array because you already `it` already executed.
+Will be an empty array because `it` already got executed.
 Now, that means if you wanna run this again you need to create a new instance i.e `const it2 = generator()`.

 ## Generator Composition
-That means you can compose one or more generator's in a single generators.
+That means you can comprise one or more generator's in a single generator.
 Let's take an example:

 ```js
 function *getNumbers(start, end) {